 I had a lot of different exciting experiences but I was always searching for more.

 In the summer of 2009, a well timed redundancy gave me the opportunity to travel abroad from the UAE (where I was working at the time) to Mysore in India.

 During my stay in India I practiced Yoga daily and discovered Ayurveda by means of a deep Ayurvedic cleansing treatment - known as Panchakarma.
 I found a book on Ayurveda in a local book store and started reading - I was hooked.

 When I returned to the UK I started a Yoga teacher training course.
 I was really lucky because just by chance the teacher was studying Ayurveda himself and infused the course with his own knowledge.

-At around the same time I met my wonderful man and together we embarked upon family life.
+At around the same time I met my husband and together we embarked upon family life.